bomonike/bomonike.github.io/aws-onboarding.md

 {% include _toc.html %}

 <a target="_blank" href="https://wilsonmar.github.io/aws-onboarding/">
-This</a> is a hands-on tutorial to get new users setup to effectively access and use the AWS cloud - without tedious "talking head" lectures.
+This</a> is a <strong>hands-on</strong> tutorial for <strong>absolute beginners</strong> to begin using AWS cloud like a pro -- without tedious "talking head" lectures.
 Here you do some action and explanations.
-"PROTIP" tags highlight my advice, found in few other places.
+"PROTIP" tags highlight my hard-won advice available no where else.

 Covered here are instructions on how to install and use AWS CLI automation, smart phone apps, and 3rd party tools used by pros.